adamdecaf/algorithms/Graphs.md

 * Sparse - Not a complete graph, and there are not many edges between nodes.
   * `0 < |V|^2`
 * Weighted and unweighted edges.
 Each edge has a value associated to it.
 * Connected and disconnected nodes.
 IFF a graph is connected then paths exist between all edges.
 * Labeled vs unlabled (generalized version of weight).
 * Paths or Cycles
+* Degree of a vertex is the number of edges that emanate from it.